mojowebinc/mojowebinc/_posts/design/2016-02-07-ss-download-guide.md

 There are three key areas in the SoftwareStore interface:
 * **Tabs Area**: click on one of the three tabs to view specific information about the applications in your profile.
   * **Available**: provides information on applications available for download.
-  * **Status**: provides information on in progress downloads.
+  * **Status**: provides information on in-progress downloads.
   * **Installed**: provides information on applications that have already been downloaded to your computer.
-* **Application list Area**: lists applications along with more detailed information, such as date available for download.
+* **Application List Area**: lists applications along with more detailed information, such as date available for download.
-* **Status**: provides detailed information about a specific application from the Application List, such as the estimated download time.
+* **Application Overview Area**: provides detailed information about a specific application from the Application List, such as the estimated download time.

 [Back](#contents)